 (2018 Note: As an alternative to the OR pack, check out the Free Spirit 30L Adventure Backpack, by one of my favourite travel gear companies.
 Here’s a video review I did).

-Tips for Finding Your Own Wheeled Backpack
+Tips for Finding Your Own Rolling Backpack

 Look for padded shoulder straps, as well as a proper waist belt and chest strap.
 The waist belt is imperative, otherwise you’ll destroy your shoulders and back, and the chest strap keeps the pack closer to your body so you aren’t pulled backwards.